electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 </ul>
 ```

 A bulleted list is an example of an unordered list.
-The list marker – bullets, discs, little pictures – depends on the CSS.
+The list marker – bullets, discs, little pictures – depends on the styles created for the page.
 Solid bullets are the default.
+Styles are written in CSS code, which we'll talk about later.

 #### Ordered list